Stewart Library, Fields Institute

 The Hermitian two matrix model with quartic potential

-I will discuss eigenvalues of random matrices from the Hermitian
+I will discuss eigenvalues of random matrices from the

-eigenvalue distribution is governed by
+The mean limiting eigenvalue distribution is governed by

 fields and an upper constraint.
-Varying
+Varying the parameters one

-with Maurice Duits (Stockholm) and Man Yue Mo (Bristol).
+work with Maurice Duits (Stockholm) and Man Yue Mo (Bristol).

 Room 210, Fields Institute

 Dimension Spectrum of SLE Boundary Collisions

 In the range 4 < \kappa < 8, the intersection of

 the Schramm-Loewner Curve (one of the central objects in